 Have I told you lately that I love Tailwind? (aff link) Well, I most certainly do.
 And for good reason.
 For the past few years, I’ve been enjoying their scheduler for Pinterest.
 After creating my pins, I upload them to Tailwind and schedule them using intervals.
 Scheduling them out 5-7 days apart helps me not look spammy and keeps my content flowing out over time.

-I also can schedule my posts to Tailwind Tribes, which is another way my content can get shared easily.
+I also can schedule my posts to Tailwind Communities, which is another way my content can get shared easily.
 People that are in the “Tribe” will share any content that relates to their niche.
 Likewise, I can share their content if it relates to my niche.
 And I get more eyes on my attractive pins and more people coming over to my blog.
 The features inside Tailwind are already pretty amazing.

 I must admit, when I learned that the newfangled product they were releasing was a creation tool, I wasn’t very interested.
 Don’t we have enough of those?
 I’m an introvert, so if everyone is doing it, I’m usually the one standing in the corner with a look of disgust.
 I used the tool for a hot two seconds and then went to make a keto coffee and forgot about the thing.
 As fate would have it, I happened to be in my Tailwind account 2 days later and magically, there was an extra button in my drafts.
 “What is this madness?”
 I thought.

 Oh yeah.
 It’s that handy dandy Tailwind Create tool.
 So I ended up playing around with it a lot longer and now here we are.
 Magic.

 (Ok, it’s not really magic.
 I’m an affiliate and get access to cool things like this, but I still think it’s got some “bippity, boppity, boo” to it.)

 That’s when I realized the full impact this could have on business users trying to use Pinterest.
 Like I said, game-changer!
 And yes, I’m totally impressed.